-7. VENUE
+8. VENUE

-- 7.1.
-Buoy racing takes place on Budd Inlet north of Government Mark #5, using marks set by the SSSS race committee.
-Fall and Spring Series races may extend out to Itsami Ledge. - 7.2.
+- 8.1.
+Buoy racing takes place on Budd Inlet north of Government Mark #5, using marks set by the SSSS race committee. - 8.2.
 Distance races are a series of races that sail around various islands and into various inlets in the south sound.

-8. COMMUNICATION
+9. COMMUNICATION